SRM777 - Construction Management Practice

 GLO7: Teamwork

-ULO2 Use the reflective practice to demonstrate the application of construction management principles, knowledge and skills.
+ULO2 Use reflective practice to demonstrate the application of construction management principles, knowledge, and skills in a team environment.

 GLO1: Discipline-specific knowledge and capabilities